juagiag1/adminReact/README.md

 ## About the project

-Using a SPA with CRA (create-react-app) to make use of react. <br />
+Using a SPA(create-react-app) with CSR to make use of react. <br />
 For styling, Material UI is used, combined with SCSS to make the App as responsive as possible.<br />
 In terms of testing, jest and enzyme are use to unit tests and cypress is impleted for e2e tests.